nrfconnect/sdk-nrf/samples/bluetooth/direct_test_mode/README.rst

 Overview
 ********

-The sample uses Direct Test Mode to test the operation of the following features of the radio:
+The sample uses Direct Test Mode (DTM) to test the operation of the following features of the radio:

 * Transmission power and receiver sensitivity
 * Frequency offset and drift